google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 For artwork though, I'd be a little bit more specific and choose the approach
 below:

-- `If` artwork is already in cache, serve it from the cache
+- `If` artwork is already in the cache, serve it from the cache
-- `Else` fetch artwork from network
+- `Else` fetch artwork from the network
     - `If` fetch is successful, add network artwork to the cache and serve it
-    - `Else` serve fallback artwork from the cache
+    - `Else` serve the fallback artwork from the cache

-That way, media notifications would always have a nice artwork icon even when browser can't fetch it.
-Here's how you could implement this for instance:
+That way, media notifications will always have a nice artwork icon even when browser can't fetch them.
+Here's how you could implement this:

     const FALLBACK_ARTWORK_URL = 'fallbackArtwork.png';